mksolemn/angular-universal-seo-with-firestore/README.md

 ```

 ### Populate database using nodejs
-Make sure in in /utility directory before you run the script.
+Make sure you're in /utility directory before you run the script.

 ```javascript